A guide to superyacht shore power and systems

 Shore power frequency

-Perhaps the most important for superyachts – shore power frequency comes in two varieties; 50Hz or 60Hz.
+Perhaps the most important for superyachts – shore power frequency.
+This comes in two varieties; 50Hz or 60Hz.
 Depending on where your yacht will be berthing, will depend on which shore power frequency is used.
-For example, the Caribbean is widely known to provide 60Hz power frequency, whereas European boats are known for requiring 50Hz.
+For reference, 60Hz power frequency is most typically used in the USA, Canada and Caribbean, whereas Europe, Australia and much of Europe utilises 50Hz.

 50Hz is not the same as 60Hz

-So if you do connect up, you will probably find that once you plug everything in, all your motors will turn faster and burn out, frying all your compressors in systems such as HVAC and other electrical equipment.
+If you do connect up, you may find that once you plug everything in, all your motors will turn faster and burn out, frying all your compressors in systems such as HVAC and other electrical equipment.

 A shore power converter, or similar piece of equipment, is a simple and popular solution.
 With this piece of equipment, you will be able to accept a wide variety of shore power voltage and frequencies and output to a power that conforms to your yacht’s designed voltage and frequency requirements.